Money in the Bank (2017): Preliminary matches

-Due to Carmella controversially winning the first Women's Money in the Bank ladder match, a rematch was scheduled for the June 27 episode of SmackDown with James Ellsworth banned from the arena; Carmella won the rematch by retrieving the briefcase herself and definitively earned a SmackDown Women's Championship match contract, also becoming a two-time winner in the process.
+Due to Carmella controversially winning the first-ever Women's Money in the Bank ladder match, a rematch was scheduled for the June 27 episode of SmackDown with James Ellsworth banned from the arena; Carmella won the rematch by retrieving the briefcase herself and definitively earned a SmackDown Women's Championship match contract, also becoming a two-time winner in the process.

-The actual pay per-view opened with the first Women's Money in the Bank ladder match.
+The actual pay per-view opened with the first-ever Women's Money in the Bank ladder match for a SmackDown Women's Championship match contract.
 In the climax, as Becky Lynch attempted to retrieve the briefcase, Carmella's manager James Ellsworth pushed the ladder over.
 Ellsworth retrieved the briefcase for Carmella and dropped it to her, thus Carmella won the match.
 Two of the three referees did not agree with the decision and General Manager Daniel Bryan said that the controversy would be dealt with on the following episode of SmackDown.

-Next, The Usos defended the SmackDown Tag Team Championship against The New Day's Big E and Kofi Kingston.
+Next, The Usos (Jey Uso and Jimmy Uso) defended the SmackDown Tag Team Championship against The New Day's Big E and Kofi Kingston.
 In the end, Big E and Kingston performed the "Midnight Hour" on Jey.
 Kingston pinned Jey, only for Jimmy to pull Jey out of the ring to void the pinfall and the two were intentionally counted out.
-Thus, The New Day won, but The Usos retained the titles.
+Thus, The New Day won, but The Usos retained as titles do not change hands by count out unless stipulated.